andreatramacere/jetset/doc/user_guide/documentation_notebooks/custom_emitters_distr/custom_emitters.rst

 the ``EmittersDistribution`` class.

 .. note::
-   It is important that each parameter has the proper `par_type` string, if you want to have good results using the phenomenological constraining.
+   It is important to note that each parameter has the proper `par_type` string, and it is importat to properly set this `par_type` if you want to have good results using the phenomenological constraining.
-   Have a look at the predefined model to unterstand ho to set the `par_type` string.
-As a general rule
+   Have a look at the predefined model to understand how to set the `par_type` string.
+As a general rule:

    1) the slope of the power law that starts from 'gmin' should be defined 'LE_spectral_slope'